Piece table: Index

-Definition: Index(i): return the character at position iTo retrieve the i-th character, the appropriate entry in a piece table is read.
+Definition: Index(i): return the character at position i in the pieced-together document (PTD)To retrieve the i-th character of the PTD, the appropriate entry in a piece table is read.

 Example

 Given the following buffers and piece table:

-To access the i-th character, the appropriate entry in the piece table is looked up.
+A real implementation of a piece table will not include a PTD Indices ("pieced-together document") column due to the column containing information that can be deduced from the piece table's Start Index, Length, and row position, but it is shown above for educational purposes.